ermongroup/WikipediaPovertyMapping/README.md

 Africa, assessing various aspects of welfare, education, and infrastructure quality.

 ## Nightlight Imagery Dataset
-These images are
-composed of high-resolution night-time imagery from VIIRS [Elvidge et al., 2017] and are of shape (255, 255).
-For each point in the AWI data that we train on, we obtain a nightlights image centered on its coordinate ci .
-The size of these images was set to (5 km × 5 km) due to the (maximum) 5 km noise that each location ci has.
+We use high-resolution night-time imagery from VIIRS [Elvidge et al., 2017].
+Each of the imagery is of shape (255, 255).
+For each point in the AWI data that we train on, we obtain a nightlights image centered on its coordinate.
+The size of these images was set to (5 km × 5 km) due to the (maximum) 5km noise that each location has.

 ## Models
 will be updated soon!